-The Collection of Roles and Job Descriptions for Health Supply Chains provided only displays one possible organisation of job roles in a country and as such some choices have been made to encapsulate one specific scenario and that is a version of a semi-autonomous Supply Chain organisation.
-As such it is assumed that the primary seat of supply chain domain knowledge is held by this organisation.
-Assuming this, the highest level of public health would then perform a regulatory and compliance role keeping the SC Organisation in compliance and synchronized with national priorities.
+The Collection of Roles and Job Descriptions for Health Supply Chains displays only one possible organisation of job roles in a country and the authors decided to use a version of a semi-autonomous supply chain organisation.
+Therefore, it is assumed that the primary supply chain domain knowledge is held by this organisation.
+Assuming this, the highest level of structure in the public health system would then perform a regulatory role, maintaining the SC organisation's compliance and synchronisation with national priorities.

-What this means is that any supply chain role within intermediate all the way down to community level will report into the supply chain organisation creating a flow of reporting and information that will align to the public healthcare supply chain operating model.
+What this means is that any supply chain role from the intermediate to the community levels will report to the supply chain organisation creating a flow of reporting and information that will align with the public health supply chain operating model.
 The hierarchy used for this scenario is displayed in Figure 6 below.
-The organisations in this document are also colour coded according to the below diagram.
+The organisations in this document are also colour-coded according to the below diagram.

-Depiction of hierarchy used for generation of standardized job descriptions with corresponding colour codes.
+Figure 6: Depiction of hierarchy used for generation of standardized job descriptions with corresponding colour codes.